HL7/fhir-sdoh-clinicalcare/input/pagecontent/draft_specifications_for_personal_characteristics.md

 #### Guidance for use of Provenance with Race and Ethnicity Personal Characteristics

-There is a possibility that either or both the US Core Patient profile and Personal Characteristics observation profiles for race and ethnicity may have have provenance associated with them.
+There is a possibility that either or both the US Core Patient profile and Personal Characteristics observation profiles for race and ethnicity may have provenance associated with them.
 Since the Provenance resource only points to the resource instance that it is supporting (target), there is no way to determine which elements (if any) have been changed.
 We suggest that provenance should be used in conjunction with this IG to determine one of the following:

 ​	the author organization responsible for the information, and